bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

 ## Hacking

 Bonfire is an unusual piece of software, developed in an unusual way.
-It originally started with requests by Moodle users to be able to share and collaborate on educational resources with their peers and has been forked and evolved a lot since then.
+It originally started as a project to create a generic federation library/framework, while building an app for educators to share and collaborate on learning resources with their peers, and has been forked and evolved a lot since then.

 Hacking on it is actually pretty fun.
 The codebase has a unique feeling to work with and we've relentlessly refactored to manage the ever-growing complexity that a distributed social networking toolkit implies.
 That said, it is not easy to understand without context, which is what this document is here to provide.

 ## Design Decisions